-This plan was approved by the Utah State Board of Education on June 3, 2021in an open public board meeting.
+This plan was approved by the Utah State Board of Education on June 3, 2021 in an open public board meeting, with the subsequent edits approved in our December 2, 2021 open public board meeting.

 A. Describing the State's Current Status and Needs